cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 _This is part 2 of the Marvin series.
 Here’s [part 1](/posts/20180115-marvin-deep-spacewalks/) about why extravehicular activity (EVA) operations research matters._

 <p class="lead-in">It's the early 1960s.
 Picture yourself in a meeting at NASA with scientists, engineers, flight controllers, and astronauts.
 Everyone's wearing horn-rimmed glasses, short sleeved shirts, and thin black ties.
 The summer humidity in Houston makes the air sticky.
-You feel your allergies flaring up from the cigarette smoke wafting over the table.
-It's easy to ignore your discomfort though because you’re talking about landing on the Moon in the next decade.</p>
+You feel your allergies flaring up from the cigarette smoke wafting over the table, but you easily ignore your discomfort though because you’re talking about landing on the Moon in the next decade.</p>

 The astronauts want to know what kind of flight controls the Lunar Module will have.
 The engineers are wringing their hands about life support systems because humans are so damned difficult to keep functioning compared to abiotic satellites.
 An administrator hounds the astronauts about their scheduled public appearances to drum up support about beating the Russians who just put Yuri Gagarin in space.
 With a polite _ahem_, the scientists bring up the topic of what exactly the astronauts should sample on the Moon.
 The flight controllers nod in agreement.